magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ## Storing and Retrieving Data

 Magic Sandbox provides Sandbox functions for storing and retrieving key/value pairs.
-Each Magic App has its own isolated storage, ensuring that keys used by one App don't interfere with keys used by another.
+Each App has its own isolated storage, ensuring that keys used by one App don't interfere with keys used by another.

 You can use another App's storage by passing `app` in `options`, though these requests are subject to user approval.
 Furthermore, put and delete requests that specify an `app` that has not been called with `requestApp` will throw an error.

-Each Magic App can store up to 10 MB of data.
+Each App can store up to 10 MB of data.
 There is no concept of App version used for storage, so author.App@1.0.0 and author.App@1.0.1 store data in the same location.

 ### requestPutData